Faculty & School/Dept.

 PhD - 2001

 Sherry L. Grace, PhD, FCCS holds her primary appointment as Full Professor in the Faculty of Health at York University.
-She is also appointed at the University Health Network, University of Toronto, as Sr. Scientist with the Cardiovascular Rehabilitation & Prevention Program and member of the Peter Munk Cardiac Centre.
+She is also appointed at the University Health Network, University of Toronto, as Sr. Scientist with Toronto Rehabilitation Institute’s Cardiovascular Rehabilitation & Prevention Program, and is a member of the Peter Munk Cardiac Centre.

-Prof. Grace’s research centers on global cardiovascular rehabilitation access and delivery, as well as cardiac psychology.
-She has published close to 200 papers, and authored clinical practice guidelines.
-She led the development of the pan-Canadian quality indicators for cardiac rehabilitation and secondary prevention, and a national policy position on systematic inpatient referral.
+Prof. Grace’s research centers on optimizing post-acute cardiovascular care globally, as well as cardiac psychology.
+She has published over 200 papers, and authored clinical practice guidelines.
+She led the development of the pan-Canadian quality indicators for cardiac rehabilitation, as well as national policy positions on systematic referral and utilization interventions.

-Prof. Grace earned a Canadian Association of Cardiovascular Prevention and Rehabilitation Leadership Award for translation of research into practice.
-Finally, she was instrumental in the development of the International Council on Cardiovascular Prevention and Rehabilitation, serving on the Executive Board.
+Prof. Grace has earned awards from the American and Canadian Associations of Cardiovascular Rehabilitation, among other societies.
+Finally, she was instrumental in the development of the International Council on Cardiovascular Prevention and Rehabilitation, serving on the Executive Board since inception.

 Samayoa, L.*, Grace, S.L., Gravely, S., Benz Scott, L., Marzolini, S. & Colella, T. (2014).
 Sex differences in cardiac rehabilitation enrolment: A meta-analysis.
 Canadian Journal of Cardiology, 30: 793-800.
 August.